Mexico City, one of the most populous cities in the world , is facing a serious water crisis.

 “Some groups still have access to water,” she said, “but the majority do not.”

-Raúl Rodríguez Márquez, president of the nonprofit Water Advisory Council, said the city would not run out of water this year but warned it would if action was not taken.
+Raúl Rodríguez Márquez, president of the nonprofit Water Advisory Council, said the city would not run out of water this year but warned it would if no action was taken.

 "We are in a critical situation and could be in an extreme situation in the next few months," he said.

-For nearly a decade, Sosa-Rodríguez has been warning officials about Mexico City’s impending water shortage.
-She has identified better wastewater treatment to increase water availability and reduce pollution, and investments in stormwater collection and treatment systems that would reduce residents’ reliance on water networks and water trucks by 30 percent.
+For nearly a decade, Ms. Sosa-Rodríguez has been warning officials about the risk of running out of water in Mexico City.
+She has identified solutions such as better wastewater treatment to increase water availability and reduce pollution, and investing in rainwater collection and treatment systems that would reduce residents’ dependence on water networks and water trucks by 30%.

 Fixing leaky pipes will make the system more efficient, reducing the amount of water that has to be extracted from aquifers.
 Nature-based solutions, such as regenerating rivers and wetlands, will provide water retention and filtration, while also achieving greening and cooling benefits for the city.